Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a15_0_the_compiler_that_built_itself/a0_0_add_empty_minigame_node/subtaskmap.md

         - `README.md` (empty or placeholder)
         - `milestones.md` (empty or placeholder)

-- **Registers the new minigame in recursive logs and return payloads.**
+- **Registers the new minigame node in recursive logs and return payloads.**
 - **Triggers reflection signals for downstream indexing (`a15_2_the_index_that_mapped_recursion`).**

 ---